How to Crush Job Interview

 Standard Questions Reimagined

 Questions like “Tell me about yourself,” “Why this company,” and “What is your greatest accomplishment?” are opportunities to align your narrative to business outcomes.
-Your opening pitch should be a 60–90 second, impact-focused summary: your career focus, a notable outcome, and what you want to do next—with an explicit link to how that aligns with the role.
+Your opening pitch should be a 60–90 second, impact-focused summary: your career focus, a notable outcome (quantified), and what you want to do next—with an explicit link to how that aligns with the role.

 For “Tell me about a time when…” questions, use your story library.
 Always surface the result and business impact early in your answer to capture attention.